• Bookies

 Where can I bet on the Super Bowl?

 Super Bowl betting is available at every legal online sportsbook, no matter where you live.
-Among the states with live and legal mobile sports betting: Arizona; New Jersey; Pennsylvania; New York; Colorado; Tennessee; Illinois and Ohio.
+Among the states with live and legal mobile sports betting: Arizona; New Jersey; Pennsylvania; New York; Colorado; Tennessee; Illinois, Ohio and Massachusetts.
 Sportsbooks, both online and brick-and-mortar, reveal Super Bowl betting odds as soon as the NFC and AFC Championship Games conclude.
 Anyone can bet on Super Bowl futures during the season and offseason if they are in a state with legal sports betting.

 Which NFL team has the most Super Bowl wins?